Linuszand/CPP-Game-Laboratory/games/battleships/answers.md

 ## 3) Bugs found (at least 6 total)

 You must list at least:

 - 3 functional bugs (incorrect behavior vs spec)
 - 3 robustness issues (bad input handling, silent failures, crashes, etc.)

 ### Bug 1

-- Symptom:
+- Symptom: Game starts after Player1 has placed all of his/her ships.
-- Steps to reproduce (exact inputs):
+- Steps to reproduce (exact inputs): Place all of player1's ships down in the game area.
-- Expected (spec):
+- Expected (spec): For the current players turn to change to Player2, not start the game.
-- Actual:
+- Actual: It starts the game, and if Player1 shoots, the game is over instantly, because player2 has no ships placed.
-- Suspected root cause (file/function):
+- Suspected root cause (file/function):  Wrong placement of function calls.
-- Fix approach:
+- Fix approach: Change theo rder of function calls, game.NectPlayerDuringSetup(); should be before game.FinishSetupIfReady();

 ### Bug 2

 - Symptom: Placing ships gave poor feedback
 - Steps to reproduce (exact inputs): Place out of bounds or over other ship
 - Expected (spec): Descriptive error message